bootdotdev/curriculum/README.md

 ### Should I get started even though the program is not "complete"?

-**Yes you should get started - this programin will always be improving and never be "complete".** This curriculum will never be "complete" in the same sense the YouTube will never be "complete" - there is new content all the time.
+**Yes you should get started - this program will always be improving and never be "complete".** This curriculum will never be "complete" in the same sense the YouTube will never be "complete" - there is new content all the time.
 We care deeply about the quality of this program and will always be improving and adding to it.

 ### Will Boot.dev help me find my first job?